Sam Okuayinonu: Tennessee Titans

 Okuayinonu was not selected in the 2022 NFL draft.
 On April 30, 2022, he signed with the Tennessee Titans as an undrafted free agent.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on October 4.
 The Titans waived Okuayinonu on December 6, 2022, and re-signed with the practice squad.
 He was promoted to the active roster on December 29, then waived the next day and re-signed back to the practice squad.

 Okuayinonu signed a reserve/future contract on January 10, 2023.
 On August 29, 2023, he was waived for final roster cuts before the start of the 2023 season.
 Though Okuayinonu signed with the practice squad on August 30, the next day he was released again.

 San Francisco 49ers

 On January 10, 2024, Okuayinonu was signed to the San Francisco 49ers practice squad.
 He signed a reserve/future contract on February 13, 2024.

 Okuayinonu was waived by the 49ers on August 28, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on September 28.

 On March 26, 2025, Okuayinonu re-signed with the 49ers.

+Designated as an restricted free agent in the 2026 offseason, the 49ers tendered him on March 11, 2026 and re-signed him a week later.
+He was placed on injured reserve on September 4.